Below are resources for Tribes on climate change.

 Climate Change Webinar Series

 Recordings and presentations from a four-part webinar series held from April 3 to May 1, 2014, that focused on topics and issues related to President Obama’s State, Local, and Tribal Leaders Task Force on Climate Preparedness and Resilience.
-Sponsored by the White House Office of Public Engagement and Council on Environmental Quality; the U.S. Departments of Energy, Agriculture, the Interior, Health and Human Services, Housing and Urban Development, and Transportation; the Environmental Protection Agency, and the Federal Emergency Management Agency (FEMA).
+Sponsored by the White House Office of Public Engagement and Council on Environmental Quality; the U.S. Department of Energy (DOE), U.S. Department of Agriculture, U.S. Department of the Interior, U.S. Department of Health and Human Services, U.S. Department of Housing and Urban Development, and U.S. Department of Transportation (DOT); the Environmental Protection Agency (EPA), and the Federal Emergency Management Agency (FEMA).
 Source: DOE Office of Indian Energy, May 2014

 Climate Change Vulnerability Assessments: Four Case Studies of Water Utility Practices

 Presents a series of case studies describing the approaches being taken by four water utilities in the United States to assess their vulnerability to climate change.
 Illustrates a range of issues and current approaches taken by selected utilities that are proactive in climate adaptation to understand and respond to climate risk.
-Source: U.S. Environmental Protection Agency, March 2011.
+Source: EPA, March 2011.

 Economic Benefits of Increasing Electric Grid Resilience to Weather Outages

 Estimates the annual cost of power outages caused by severe weather between 2003 and 2012 and describes various strategies for modernizing the grid and increasing grid resilience.
-Sources: The President’s Council of Economic Advisers, the U.S. Department of Energy’s Office of Electricity Delivery and Energy Reliability, and the White House Office of Science and Technology, August 2013.
+Sources: The President’s Council of Economic Advisers, DOE’s Office of Electricity Delivery and Energy Reliability, and the White House Office of Science and Technology, August 2013.